 They were portable.
 That was a huge part of the attraction.
 You could listen to music in your bedroom, take the tape into the car and put it in the player there, drive to your friend’s house, listen to more music there.
 All very convenient for those of us who couldn’t afford to employ a small orchestra to accompany us as we went about our daily lives.
-A lot lighter than vinyl, and you needed an electricity source to play records, too, unless you had one of those wind-up gramophones about your person.
+A lot lighter than vinyl, too, and you also needed an electricity source to play records, unless you had one of those wind-up gramophones about your person.

 Compact cassettes came in two forms, either already containing content pre-recorded for playback, or “blank” for recording.
 This was great because, if you wanted the latest Warren Zevon album, say, you only had to find a friend who’d already bought it, and get them to record it onto a cassette for you.
 For free. (“Home Taping Is Killing Music,” the music industry protested, except, of course, it wasn’t and it didn’t.)